 Using data from the State Department of Education, this report illustrated that:

 When it comes to academic performance, there is a bit more of a mixed message.
-The more traditional brick-and-mortar charter schools had strong academic performance compared to the virtual (and now closed) hybrid charter schools.
+The more traditional brick-and-mortar charter schools had strong academic performance and the virtual (and now closed) hybrid charter schools performed poorly.

 In 2017, brick-and-mortar charter schools outperformed similar public schools in the A-F accountability system with 36.2% of these charter schools achieving an A or a B rating, compared to 30.4% of similar public district schools achieving an A or a B.

-However, the performance of the virtual charter schools is still some of the worst in the state with every virtual charter school scoring an F.
+However, the performance of the virtual charter schools is still abysmally poor.
+With every virtual charter school scoring an F.

 Making predictions can be tricky.
 But as someone who is deep into the charter school space, allow me to suggest some trends that I see happening in Indiana:

 The saturation of public charter schools in Center Township will make it harder to recruit new students, so operators will have to move further out of the city core.
 It will be very interesting to see if township superintendents will adopt the co-operative model of IPS’s Superintendent Dr. Ferebee and work with public charter schools or if they will continue to create a hostile environment.

 Most public charter schools in Indiana are generally single-site schools, however, we are starting to see a push by some of these operators to replicate their models.
 Both Purdue Polytechnic and Indianapolis Classical Schools will continue to expand.
 Though the fate of Broad Ripple High School remains uncertain, it is a pretty good bet, that you will see one or both of those schools operating in that facility within the next two years.
 Additionally, KIPP, who currently runs a successful elementary and middle school will probably get serious about a high school in the next couple of years.